Dvd Cd Rewriter Drive

 A DVD writer and a DVD rewriter are both devices used to create and read DVDs, but there are some key differences between the two.

-See also Dvd Player With Monitor
+See also Light Scribe Dvd Disc

 The main difference between a DVD writer and a DVD rewriter is that a DVD writer can only write DVDs, while a DVD rewriter can also erase and rewrite DVDs.
 This means that a DVD writer can only create new DVDs, while a DVD rewriter can also modify existing DVDs.